-Class Claims/ Interests Impairment Voting Rights Plan Settlement Estimated Recovery Deconsolidation Estimated Recovery 7 Inter- company Claims Impaired Not Entitled to Vote (Deemed to Reject) 0% 0% 8 Equity Interests Impaired Not Entitled to Vote (Deemed to Reject) 0% 0%
+Class Claims/ Interests Impairment Voting Rights Estimated Recovery 3 General Unsecured Claims Impaired Entitled to Vote 8.5 - 13.2% 4 Senior Notes Claims Impaired Entitled to Vote 11.4 - 17.6% 5 Subordinated Notes Claims Impaired Entitled to Vote 0.5 - 0.8% 6 Section 510(b) Claims Impaired Not Entitled to Vote (Deemed to Reject) 0% 7 Inter-company Claims Impaired Not Entitled to Vote (Deemed to Reject) 0% 8 Equity Interests Impaired Not Entitled to Vote (Deemed to Reject) 0%

-D. Summary of Solicitation Package and Voting Instructions
+Summary of Solicitation Package and Voting Instructions

-After the Court has approved the Disclosure Statement as containing adequate information, the Debtor proposes to distribute or cause to be distributed solicitation packages (the "Solicitation Packages") containing the documents described below to all parties entitled to receive notice of the Confirmation Hearing, including the U.S. Trustee, counsel for the statutory committee of creditors (the "Committee"), counsel for the Informal Group (as defined below), counsel for OCI, the Securities and Exchange Commission, all entities which have filed a written request for notice pursuant to Bankruptcy Rule 2002, all creditors listed in the Schedules or which filed a proof of Claim prior to the Solicitation Deadline, and all Holders of Equity Interests.
+After the Court has approved the Disclosure Statement as containing adequate information, the Debtor proposes to distribute or cause to be distributed solicitation packages (the "Solicitation Packages") containing the documents described below to all parties entitled to receive notice of the Confirmation Hearing, including the U.S. Trustee, counsel for the Committee, counsel for the Informal Group, counsel for OCI, the Securities and Exchange Commission, all entities which have filed a written request for notice pursuant to Bankruptcy Rule 2002, all creditors listed in the Schedules or which filed a proof of Claim prior to the Solicitation Deadline, and all Holders of Equity Interests.

-The Solicitation Packages for Holders of General Unsecured Claims, Senior Notes Claims and Subordinated Notes Claims shall include (i) the Disclosure Statement Order (without exhibits), (ii) the Disclosure Statement, which shall include the Plan as an exhibit thereto, (iii) a customized Ballot (as defined below) and voting instructions (with a pre-addressed, postage prepaid return envelope), (iv) a notice of the Confirmation Hearing (the "Confirmation Hearing Notice"), and (v) cover letter from the Committee.
+The Solicitation Packages for Holders of General Unsecured Claims, Senior Notes Claims and Subordinated Notes Claims shall include (i) the Disclosure Statement Order (without exhibits), (ii) the Disclosure Statement, which shall include the Plan as an exhibit thereto, (iii) a customized Ballot (as defined below) and voting instructions (with a pre-addressed, postage prepaid return envelope), and (iv) a notice of the Confirmation Hearing (the "Confirmation Hearing Notice").